Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 Sweet

-• Chocolate and Caramel: Balances rich chocolate desserts and caramel treats.
+• Chocolate and Caramel: Balances decadent chocolate desserts and caramel treats.

 Beverages